 There are many programs that execute when your computer starts up.
 These programs normally run in the back end.
-Most times back end programs are unnecessary and does not contribute to the productivity or performance of your computer when in use.
+Most times back-end programs are unnecessary and do not contribute to the productivity or performance of your computer when in use.

 Instead of allowing these programs to execute when your PC boots up, why not disable them?
 By deactivating these programs, you'll be reducing the amount of CPU usage which will accelerate your PC performance.

 Additionally, there are some installed programs that you never use.
 Instead of leaving these programs to occupy needed space on your computer system, you can uninstall these to create more room on your computer.
 This actually increases your PC startup speed.

 Malware and spyware can cause problems for your start-up.
 A slow computer is an indication that your computer is plagued by malware.